M1M1-A/GitHubCV/README.md

 **Continuous Improvement and Appetite for Learning:**

 During my time at Makers Academy, I programmed across two languages, and found myself eager to learn other languages in my spare time.
 I feel comfortable transitioning between programming languages and maintain a constant curiosity to learn new ones.
 Deciding to return to full time studying after almost a decade, and recently completing an intensive bootcamp, is a testament to my commitment to learning and adapting.
-My past roles in Finance demanded staying up-to-date with ever-evolving Regulatory guidance and complex bank processes.
+My past roles in Finance demanded staying up-to-date with ever-evolving Regulatory guidance and complex Bank processes.
 As a result, I’m accustomed to quickly acquiring knowledge and practically applying it to achieve tangible results.

 **Communication (Written and Verbal):**